 Biopsy

-• Scalp biopsy is the most useful test to confirm the diagnosis, but it is seldom necessary if gentle hair pull produces numerous telogen hair.
+- Scalp biopsy is the most useful test to confirm the diagnosis, but it is seldom necessary if gentle hair pull produces numerous telogen hairs.

-• The patient should be instructed to collect all shedding hair in a 24-hour period.
-The patient should avoid washing the hair during the collection.
-This process should be repeated every week for a total of three or four collections.
+- The patient should be instructed to collect all shedding hair in 24 hours, refraining from washing their hair during this time.
+This process should be repeated every week for three or four collections.

-• Collecting 100 hairs or more hairs in a 24-hour period suggests telogen effluvium.
-If the collections are performed over several weeks while the telogen effluvium is improving, the number of hairs collected may decrease.
+- Collecting 100 or more hairs in 24 hours suggests telogen effluvium.
+The number of hairs collected may decrease if the collections are performed over several weeks while the telogen effluvium improves.

 Treatment / Management

 Acute telogen effluvium is a self-limited condition.
-If the causative event is identified by history and has been adequately treated, no further treatment is required.
-If a hormonal or dietary imbalance or metabolic illness is present, hair growth will return after these factors are corrected.
-If a medication is the cause of the shedding, hair growth will restart after the medication is withdrawn.
+If the causative event has been identified and appropriately treated, there is no need for further treatment.
+If a hormonal or dietary imbalance, such as low iron levels, zinc levels, vitamin D levels; or metabolic illness is present, hair growth returns after these factors are corrected.[21]
+If a medication is the cause of the shedding, hair growth restarts after the medication is withdrawn.[22]

-While topical minoxidil has not been proven to promote recovery of hair in telogen effluvium, it has theoretical benefits.
-Patients who wish to take an active role in their treatment may choose to use minoxidil.
+Although topical minoxidil has not been proven to promote hair recovery in telogen effluvium, it has theoretical benefits.
+Patients who wish to take an active role in their treatment may choose to use topical minoxidil.
+Recent trials have proven that oral minoxidil can be an effective and well-tolerated treatment alternative for healthy patients with difficulty with topical formulations.[23]

 Differential Diagnosis